Skip to content

 Answer: McDonald’s.

-Why it works in the car: Someone will point out the next sign within ten minutes.
-That is the whole point.
+In-car payoff: Someone spots the next sign within ten minutes.
+That’s the whole point.

 5. What is the paved area beside a highway lane called?
 (Easy)